Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Flood lost his case at every level, including the Supreme Court in 1972.
 He sat out the 1970 season, attempted a brief comeback with the Senators in 1971, and retired.
 The personal cost was enormous.
 He sacrificed his career and endured public hostility for a principle that most players at the time were unwilling to test.

 Free agency arrived four years after the Supreme Court ruling, through the Messersmith-McNally arbitration.
-Flood did not benefit from it.
+Flood didn't benefit from it.
 But the players who did recognized what he had started.

 Get Baseball History in Your Inbox